Ipstenu/ui-labs/readme.txt

 <strong>Why is it spelled 'Colour'?</strong>

-The original author spells it that way.
-I don't change it out of respect.
+The original author spelled it that way, being from a place where that was how it's spelled.
+I don't change it out of respect for John.
+Besides, it adds flavour.

 == Changelog ==

-= 2.2.4 (2016-05-17) =
+= 2.2.4 (2016-06-06) =
 * Changed: Made plugin age more cacheable.

 = 2.2.3 (2016-04-19) =